Purdue University Airport: Facilities and aircraft

 FedEx donated a 727 to Purdue, which was eventually torn apart.
 United Airlines donated a 737, which was subsequently torn apart and given to the Department of Aviation Technology's aircraft mechanics program.
 In October 2014, Comair donated a Bombardier CRJ-100, which was then customized with Purdue logos near the cabin door and on the tail.

-The airport is also home to two medical helicopters.
-One of the helicopters, an EC-145, is operated by Metro Aviation, Inc. for IU Health LifeLine.
+The airport is also home to Ascension St. Vincent StatFlight, a medical helicopter service operated by PHI Air Medical utilizing Bell 407's.

-The airport has one passenger terminal, which was used for air service until early 2004 and has space for two airline gates.
+The airport's original passenger terminal was used for air service until early 2004 and had space for two airline gates.
 The building was built in 1943 as hangar-2, was renovated in 1979 to provide screening for airline passengers and again in 1984, including a new entrance, concourse, and baggage claim area.
 It currently houses an aviation library and airport administration offices.
-Its functionality as an airline terminal is still regularly used for charters for Purdue Sports.
+Its functionality as an airline terminal was still regularly used for charters for Purdue Sports until the opening of the current terminal.
 A new terminal on the west side of the airfield was planned in the 1980s.
-These plans were later altered to include a new terminal on the east side of the airfield in the early 2000s, but neither of these plans ever came to fruition.
+These plans were later altered to include a new terminal on the east side of the airfield in the early 2000s.
 In August 2023, as part of a plan to restore airline service, Purdue's board of trustees approved the planning and construction of a new terminal that would meet TSA and FAA requirements.

+The plans for a new terminal finally came to fruition in August 2025 when the Amelia Earhart terminal opened to the public.
+The terminal has its own TSA checkpoint, baggage check, and lounge area.
+Flights for the public operate between Purdue Airport and O'Hare Airport.